nokyotsu/parrots/en/index.md

-{%- filter markdown -%}
+{%- extends "templates/base.html" -%}

+{%- set page = {
-# Parrots, the Universe and Everything
+  'title': 'Parrots, the Universe and Everything', 'subtitle': 'Full Transcript'
+} -%}

+{%- block content -%}
 This is one of the last public appearances of [[Douglas Adams]] in which he talks about his book, [[Last Chance to See]], coauthored with [[Mark Carwardine]].
 The talk was given at the University of California, Santa Barbara, and recorded